Jim Carroll: Music

-In 1978, after he moved to California to get a fresh start since overcoming his heroin addiction, Carroll formed Amsterdam, a new wave/punk rock group, with encouragement from Patti Smith, with whom he once shared an apartment in New York City, along with Robert Mapplethorpe.
-The musicians were Steve Linsley (bass), Wayne Woods (drums - he had previously been in hard rock band, Estus), Brian Linsley and Terrell Winn (guitars).
+In 1978, Carroll moved to California for a fresh start after overcoming his heroin addiction.
+After encouragement from Patti Smith, he formed the band 'Amsterdam,' a new wave/punk rock group.
+He and Smith once shared an apartment in New York City, along with Robert Mapplethorpe.
+Amsterdam consisted of Steve Linsley on (bass), Wayne Woods on drums (he had previously been in hard rock band, Estus), and Brian Linsley and Terrell Winn on (guitars).
 He performed a spoken word piece with the Patti Smith Group in San Diego when the support band dropped out at the last moment.